 As Fredia nears her graduation, tensions heat up, enemies are made, friendships are put on the line, and she is forced to fight for her future, even if it means betraying her best friend and the only person she has ever loved.

 2. Red Queen – Victoria Aveyard

-Red Queen is a New York Times bestselling novel by author Victoria Aveyard.
-It tells of how society is divided and ruled by two classes – red or silver.
-And the elite silver are the upper class, and the red are lower.
+Red Queen is the New York Times bestselling novel by author Victoria Aveyard.
+It tells of how two classes, Silver and Red, divided society and rule it.

-Mare Barrow, a 17-year-old girl, underestimates her destiny until fate intervenes and she is to enter the service of the Silvers.
+Mare Barrow, a 17-year-old girl, had no idea what her destiny held until fate intervened and she was forced to serve the Silvers.

 3. The Cruel Prince – Holly Black

 The Cruel Prince is a breathtaking modern fairytale from another dystopian world.
 Jude (and her twin Taryn) are both human, but their older sister, half-fairy Vivi, is not.

 When their mother discovered that she was pregnant with Vivi, she fled to the human world.
 However, their small family could not remain hidden for long.

 Many fey despises humans.
 Especially the High King’s youngest and most evil son, Prince Cardan.